-In the 1920s, State Highway 138 went from Unionville to Canton via today's Route 4, Route 179, Maple Ave and Dowd Ave (both now SR 565) to US 44.
+In the 1920s, State Highway 138, unrelated to today's Route 138, went from Unionville to Canton via today's Route 4, Route 179, Maple Ave and Dowd Ave (both now SR 565) to US 44.

-At the same time, modern-day Route 138 was called SH 321.
+At the same time, much of modern-day Route 138 was called SH 321.

-In 2003, there was discussion among officials whether the town should retain the road or abandon it (I believe this is the same section of old 138); the going sentiment was to turn it over to a private property owner who holds acreage on both sides.
+In 2003, there was discussion among officials whether the town should retain the old road near Route 201 or abandon it; the going sentiment was to turn it over to a private property owner who holds acreage on both sides.